pywbem/pywbem/README.rst

   WBEM server, using the CIM operations over HTTP (CIM-XML) protocol defined by the DMTF.

-* `WBEM Server Library`_ - An API that encapsulates certain functionality of a WBEM server for use by a WBEM client application, such as determining the Interop namespace and other basic information about the server, or the management profiles advertised by the server.
+* `WBEM Server Library`_ - An API that encapsulates selected functionality of a WBEM server for use by a WBEM client application, such as determining the Interop namespace and other basic information about the server, or the management profiles advertised by the server.